rhiaro/aseedoncesown/index.md

 Dneel paused for a moment.
 "To learn what they think of us."

-Cryptum Effingis exhaled a long breath.
-He almost liked this girl and for a moment had thought she was bringing him something really interesting.
+Cryptum Effingis tried not to smile.
+This was a route to finding out more about their own past on this planet that even he hadn't thought of.
+He pretended to think for a minute, but his mind was screaming at him to recruit this student.
 He looked at the items she held.
 One was a semi-spherical transparent dome containing a three dimensional internal sculpture of two faces laughing together; probably an image of people this Breatsch knew, rendered in plex.
 The other looked like a folded piece of cloth, thick and tough-looking, purplish in colour; it had some markings scratched or painted on, but Effingis couldn't make them out from where he was, and it appeared to be full of small holes as well.

-"I don't think so," he said.
-"No."

-Breatsch Dneel sagged.
-"Cryptum, it's a basis for strengthening our-"

-"No, Breatsch.
-Try someone else.
-Who is your group supervisor?"
+"Which group are you in, currently?"

-Dneel looked at the floor.
+Breatsch Dneel looked guiltily at the floor.

 "Are you a student?"
-Effingis growled.

 "Level one, Cryptum."

-He blew out another exasperated sigh, but resolved to be patient.
+Effingis sighed.
 "Your enthusiasm does you credit.
-Save your idea for next year, when you can join a research group."

-Dneel, found out, knew better than to argue further.
+Under what auspices did you think you would be able to run this project?"

+"Well, I thought perhaps, I could shadow a student in your group, or…" Dneel trailed off.

+Cryptum Effingis waved his hand.
+"You know what, let me worry about the sheafwork.
+Write your proposal up, formally please, and concisely, including how you will gather the data and get results - you should already have covered that in your classes - and make another appointment and we'll take it from there."

+Breatsch Dneel's eyes brightened.

+"Yes Cryptum!
+Thank you Cryptum!
+Right away!"

-"Yes Cryptum," she said, putting her artefacts back into the box and stooping to pick it back up.
-"Thank you for your time, Cryptum."
+She put the artefacts back into the box and stooped to pick it up.
+"Thank you again Cryptum.
+I'm looking forward to the chance to learn from you."

-She left.

-T'Lin appeared to be sulking with him for the next several days.
+"Don't overdo it," he said, and tempered it with a smile when she looked scolded.

+Dneel reversed out of the door, sliding it open just enough with one elbow.

+T'Lin closed it from the other side, and he heard the two of them chattering excitedly for a few minutes before Dneel left.

+Effingis sat back in his chair with his feet on the desk, and thought for a while.
+As far as he'd been able to tell from the reports that had come in about interactions with the locals so far, nobody had thought to communicate that they were descended from people who had lived on this land three millennia ago.
+The Nemtans presumably thought they were dealing with aliens from another place, especially given how different they were from each other.
+They were very relaxed about it all, the Nemtans, which was another reason Effingis was sure they must have had dealings with such visitors before.
+He would need to decide whether or not Dneel should disclose their origins in her work.

 --------------

+* * *

 Cryptum Effingis realised he was looking at Newland Outpost Three from the outside for the first time.
 When he had first arrived it had been mostly dark, and the transport had come in along the river, then docked partially submerged and released its passengers through an airlock-type connecting passageway, so he hadn't had a chance to get a good look at the structure.
 It was quite elegant and impressive, he thought, with a glimmer of undeserved pride.
 But it also looked starkly alien against the backdrop of the jungle.